null

 CEO @ Pots, Planters & More

 Pots, Planters & More are your industry-leading provider of award-winning pots and planters.
-We specialise in custom-finish products of metal and fiberglass but provide a whole range of other options.
+We specialize in custom-finish products of metal and fiberglass but provide a whole range of other options.
 Our ever-changing catalog of planter collections promises trendsetting design perfect for both interior remodeling and outdoor landscaping.